MeirionHughes/rowan/README.md

 ```

-Once the middleware is all setup you call `process` and pass along the context instance.
+Once the middleware is all setup you call `process` and pass along the context.

 ```ts